unChaz/sci-fi-5e/srd/equipment/magic_items.md

 _Weapon (warhammer), very rare (requires attunement by a dwarf)_

-You gain a +3 bonus to attack and damage rolls made with this magic weapon.
+You gain a +3 bonus to attack and damage rolls made with this tek weapon.
 It has the thrown property with a normal range of 20 feet and a long range of 60 feet.
 When you hit with a ranged attack using this weapon, it deals an extra 1d8 damage or, if the target is a giant, 2d8 damage.
 Immediately after the attack, the weapon flies back to your hand.

 ### Efficient Quiver

 _Wondrous item, uncommon_

 Each of the quiver’s three compartments connects to an extradimensional space that allows the quiver to hold numerous items while never weighing more than 2 pounds.
-The shortest compartment can hold up to sixty arrows, bolts, or similar objects.
+The shortest compartment can hold up to sixty bullets, bolts, or similar objects.
 The midsize compartment holds up to eighteen ion daggers or similar objects.
-The longest compartment holds up to six long objects, such as bows, quarterstaffs, or spears.
+The longest compartment holds up to six long objects, such as bows, Bowstaffs, or spears.

 You can draw any item the quiver contains as if doing so from a regular quiver or scabbard.